fonda19/starter-academic/content/authors/admin/_index.md

 As a previous IT Specialist, I developed digital content for a readership that reached 294 US embassies, consulates and diplomatic missions.
 When it comes to creating and managing compelling content for the web, you need a professional that understands the dynamics of engaging diverse client needs.
 I possess a combination of knowledge and experience in data analysis, document management and web content management.

-My dedication to social justice and public service extends to my work as an active volunteer for UNICEF, award-winning fundraising for UN Women, and experience tutoring refugees in Egypt.
+My dedication to social justice and public service extends to my work as an active volunteer for UNICEF, award-winning fundraiser for UN Women, and experience tutoring refugees in Egypt.
 I look forward to using my talents to support the work of local and international development agencies.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.